 For For

-the gate is wide gate is narrow
+gate is wide gate

-that leads that leads
+leads that

-to destruction to life
+destruction to

-road is easy road is hard
+road is

 So much advice about life has to do with choosing one's path or road or way.